 Need to know

-- DON’T overlook the architecturally diverse Buenos Aires as a low-cost stand-in for European or US cities.
+- DO consider the architecturally diverse Buenos Aires as a stand-in for European or US cities, especially when seasons need to be swapped.